PBarnaghi/SPARC/README.md

 * `results` - Final results, including presented slides and other content, should be uploaded to this folder.

-<b>Team members and contributors</b>: Samaneh Kouchaki, Yu Chen, Ramin Nilforooshan, Payam Barnaghi.
+##Team members and contributors: Samaneh Kouchaki, Yu Chen, Ramin Nilforooshan, Payam Barnaghi.

 # LICENCE